blackhatethicalhacking/DDoSlayer/README.md

 # New Features in Version: 2.0

-• Focus on Layer 7 attacks: The tool is designed to specifically target the most sophisticated types of DDoS attacks, known as layer 7 attacks.
+• Focus on Layer 7 attacks: The tool is re-designed to specifically target the most sophisticated types of DDoS attacks, known as layer 7 attacks.

 • Multiple attack types: The tool offers three different types of DDoS attacks: UDP Flood, SYN Flood, and HTTP Flood, giving the user flexibility in their choice of attack.